 • Different traits must affect survival or reproductive success.

-An individual organism does not evolve a helpful trait because it "needs" one.
-Instead, if some individuals already have a heritable trait that works better in that environment, they are more likely, on average, to leave descendants.
+If one condition is missing, natural selection will not fully explain the change; a population can still shift for other reasons such as mutation, migration, or genetic drift.
+Stated carefully, an individual does not evolve a helpful trait because it "needs" one.
+If some individuals already carry a heritable trait that works better in that environment, they are more likely, on average, to leave descendants.
+That is why biologists describe natural selection as a change in trait frequencies across generations, not a change within one lifetime.

-Natural Selection Example: Antibiotic Resistance
+Worked Example: Antibiotic Resistance

-When the antibiotic is applied, many susceptible bacteria die, while resistant bacteria are more likely to survive and reproduce.
-Over generations, the population can become more resistant because the resistant variants leave more descendants under that condition.
+A bacterial population can contain genetic variation before any antibiotic is used; some bacteria may already carry a mutation that makes the drug less effective.
+When the antibiotic is applied, many susceptible bacteria die while resistant ones are more likely to survive and reproduce.
+Over generations the population becomes more resistant because resistant variants leave more descendants under that condition.
+The key point: the antibiotic does not cause bacteria to invent the right mutation on purpose.
+It changes which existing variants remain.

 "The strongest survive" is too vague

-In biology, fitness means reproductive success in a specific environment.
+Fitness means reproductive success in a specific environment.
 A trait is favored if it helps leave more offspring there, not if it seems generally stronger or better.

 Individuals do not evolve during their lifetime